MerLin027/Flipkart-PLP-PDP/README.md

 ## Project Description

-This repository contains a recreated version of the lipkart Product Listing Page/Product Details Page.
+This repository contains a recreated version of the Flipkart Product Listing Page/Product Details Page.
 The main objectives of this project were:

 1. To create a faithful clone of the Flipkart website's Product Listing Page/Product Details Page
 2. To practice and demonstrate HTML, CSS, and potentially JavaScript skills